huy310304/GPUMD-UVA/MgNiO/README.md

 Expanding the study to explore the impact of temperature on thermal conductivity revealed intriguing insights.
 Despite initially assuming a uniform force value, the analysis uncovered temperature-specific optimizations.
 By simulating temperatures ranging from 100K to 900K, it became evident that each temperature required tailored force values to achieve reliable data.
 The linear relationship observed between optimized force values and temperature provided a strategic guide for setting force parameters across a wide temperature range.

 ## Implications for Material Science
 The detailed visualization and analysis presented in this study underscore the critical role of optimizing force parameters in computational material science.
-By accurately predicting and understanding the thermal conductivity of materials like MgNiO, researchers can make informed decisions in designing and engineering materials for various applications.
+By accurately predicting and understanding the thermal conductivity of materials like Mg₀.₅Ni₀.₅O, researchers can make informed decisions in designing and engineering materials for various applications.
 These findings not only contribute to advancing our understanding of high-entropy alloys but also provide a framework for future research in simulating complex materials and predicting their thermal properties.

-#### In conclusion, the findings from this study offer precise insights into selecting force parameters for reliable thermal conductivity predictions in MgNiO and pave the way for further exploration in different high-entropy alloys and beyond.
+#### In conclusion, the findings from this study offer precise insights into selecting force parameters for reliable thermal conductivity predictions in Mg₀.₅Ni₀.₅O and pave the way for further exploration in different high-entropy alloys and beyond.